 The mixture of genres and use of word patterns gives a clever nod to Alexander Hamilton himself, who was quite the wordsmith and eloquent orator, as well as being a Revolutionary War hero, lawyer, and author of more than half of the articles of the Federalist Papers.
 History is celebrated here in both song and dance, and Miranda’s work makes some of it seem downright sexy.

 The media sensation of a musical has gained fans all around the world from its platform on Broadway.
-Certainly, Hamilton will continue to cause a fuss amongst Broadway shows in 2020.
+Certainly, Hamilton will continue to cause a fuss amongst Broadway musicals.
 The Lin-Manuel Miranda created show charts the life of Founding Father Alexander Hamilton, a compelling character.
 Hamilton came to the US from the Caribbean and led a life full of tumultuous ups and downs.
 In Hamilton, the story comes alive through rap and hip-hop music, lending a modern sound to this historic tale.

 Critics and audiences love Hamilton, a historical musical with a thoroughly modern twist.
 Telling the story of the Founding Father Alexander Hamilton, the musical depicts his chaotic life and rivalry with Aaron Burr.
 Interestingly, the story is told almost entirely through rap and hip-hop music.
 Although Hamilton is a show about US history, there’s nothing old or stale about it!
 Broadway fans will adore this savvy musical production.